NXP/harpoon-apps/README.md

 ./build_apps.sh [clean] [os] [board-list] [app-list]    - build or clean specified applications
                                                         - os: freertos or zephyr (both if not specified)
                                                         - board-list: one or more of: evkmimx8mm evkmimx8mn evkmimx8mp mcimx93evk imx95lp4xevk15 imx95lpd5evk19 imx943evk (all if not specified)
-                                                        - app-list: one or more of: audio harpoon_drivers_test hello_world industrial rt_latency virtio_net (all if not specified)
+                                                        - app-list: one or more of: audio hello_world industrial rt_latency virtio_net (all if not specified)
 ```
 Before executing the script, as mentioned above, the enviroment variables "ARMGCC_DIR" and "Zephyr_DIR" (if building Zephyr applications) need to be set.